Vincenza Colonna

 Mouse Pangenomics

 We are building a reference pangenome for all extant members of all BXD families leveraging third generation and 10X sequence data.
-We will analyze the genetic variation in relation to thousands of phenotypes in the GeneNetwork
+We will analyze the genetic variation in relation to thousands of phenotypes in the genenetwork.org/ database.

-This project is in collaboration with - Robert Williams , David Ashbrook, Pjotr Prins, Erik Garrison, Department of Genetics, Genomics and Informatics, University of Tennessee Health Science Center.
-Memphis, TN
+The projects on pangenomics are in collaboration with the Department of Genetics, Genomics and Informatics, at the University of Tennessee Health Science Center, in Memphis, TN

 Prioritization of putatively detrimental variants in euploid miscarriages.
 Buonaiuto S, Biase ID, Aleotti V, Ravaei A, Marino A, Damaggio G, Chierici M, Pulijala M, D’AmbrosioP, Esposito G, Ayub Q, Furlanello C, Greco P, Capalbo A, Rubini M, Biase SD, Colonna V. Sci Rep. 2022 12(1):1997. doi:10.1038/s41598-022-05737-3.
 PMID: 35132093; PMCID: PMC8821623.